-I just completed my application to renew my Global Entry and I used a credit card that provides a fee credit for Global Entry so I will be getting my Global Entry for free.
+I recently applied to renew my Global Entry and I used a credit card that provides a fee credit for Global Entry so I am getting Global Entry for free.
 There are many many credit cards that will reimburse you for Global Entry fees (and TSA Precheck) so chances are you have one of these cards.
 If you don’t already have a card that reimburses you for the Global Entry fee, you might want to think about whether it makes sense to apply for one of them before you apply for Global Entry so that you can offset the cost.

 Global Entry Fee Reimbursement